 Who else remembers the original Discwasher setup?
-A great brush with a wood handle that contained the record cleaning solution inside it.
+A great brush with a wood handle that contained a small bottle of the record cleaning solution inside it.

 I can’t tell you how many vinyl aficionados who, when speaking of their original record collection have proudly stated, “I took great care of my vinyl, I always cleaned it with the wood brush with the little red bottle inside”.
 While this is better than no cleaning at all, it pales in comparison to using a proper record cleaning machine.
 Why?
 One word: vacuum.

 Without a vacuum record cleaning machine all you’re really doing is pushing the dirt around in the grooves and hoping some of it sticks on the brush.
 While the original Discwasher brush was particularly good at extracting and retaining what dirt and grime it was able to find in your grooves (beware of imitations that came later, the material of the brush itself pales by comparison to the original Discwasher), it still begs the question of it’s fans, “How often did you clean the brush itself?”
 Unless the answer is “Every time” it’s a fail and what was mostly happening was the sharing of the dirt and grime with other records in your collection.
 And properly cleaning the brush was no easy task, even with the brush supplied to clean the brush.
 Which of course leads to the question, “How often did you clean the brush that cleans the brush?”
 Point is, the dirt and grime never really gets removed without fastidiously cleaning brushes every time a record is cleaned.
 And even then, the brush itself isn’t extracting the dirt and grime from the record grooves by vacuuming them, but rather by using the stiff bristles of the brush itself and friction and is therefore less efficient and harsher on the vinyl record itself.